 - Emphasize education research through readings and scholarship

-Social Justice Pathway: Working directly with the Physical Therapy Clinic at the Health Resource Center, the Resident will:
+Working directly with the Physical Therapy Clinic, the resident will:

 - Participate in courses focused on interprofessional education